lisaorth/lisaorth/README.md

 - 👋 Hi, I’m @lisaorth
-- 👀 I’m interested in ...getting verified on versum, which honestly is a pain in the ass so far
+- 👀 I’m interested in generative art and queer culture
-- 🌱 I’m currently learning ... p5
+- 🌱 I’m currently always learning more in p5
-- 💞️ I’m looking to collaborate ... with the universe through the use of the random() function
+- 💞️ I’m looking to collaborate with the universe through the use of the random() function
 - 📫 How to reach me ... hit me up on twitter lisaorthstudio

 <!---